July 2013 Issue

 House Bill 74, the session's regulatory reform bill, also was among a major workers' compensation bill passed during the 2013 session.
 HB 74 removes deputy industrial commissioners – North Carolina's workers' compensation judges – and the commission's administrator and executive secretary from protections under the State Personnel Act.
 The act prohibits the firing of state workers with two or more years on the job without "just cause."

+The House and Senate also approved HB 92, which includes a compromise between insurers and employers on one side and the North Carolina Hospital Association.
 The bill deletes the section of North Carolina law that bases inpatient and outpatient fees on a percentage of itemized charges and requires that hospital fee schedules be based on "Medicare methodology."

 HB 94 requires that the Industrial Commission come up with a new fee schedule based on "applicable Medicare payment methodology" and that the schedule be periodically reviewed by the commission.